-Council has developed four class specific asset management plans: transport, property, stormwater, and parks and reserves.
+Council has developed four class specific asset management plans: road infrastructure, buildings, stormwater, and parks and open spaces.

 The purpose of an asset management plan is to define the services, how the services are provided, the funds required to provide the services, and the actions required to meet agreed levels of service - all in the most economical manner.
 The plan also outlines how much investment is needed across each asset class to meet these defined service standards over the next ten years.